DavidMajomi/Loan-Management-System-Experiment/README.md

   5.)
 Recieving user data from command line interface <br>
   5.)
 Displaying user data once received from database both in cli and web app <br>
   6.)
 Using csv file for analysis of data in excel, possibly data analysis in python <br>
+  6.)
+Retrieving stored user data from web app and cli <br>

  # Known Future Changes
   1.)
 A revision of the risk assessment methods to utilise statistics, this will be added once i have finished a basic statistics library in c++ <br>